Lassi-Ahonen/java_homework_dir_gen/README.md

 I have included a template .java file alongside the program if you need it.

-Feel free to create issues here on Github for anything that does not work and L'll try to fix it when i have time.
+Feel free to create issues here on Github for anything that does not work and I'll try to fix it when I have time.

 ## Usage
 ### Compile